JOIN GARDEN IN 5 LIVE, A 1-DAY VIRTUAL EVENT WITH NICOLE & FRIENDS → REGISTER FOR FREE HERE

 Frost-Hardy Leafy Greens

-These cold-hardier plants can typically hold up throughout the winter, especially with cold frames and frost cloth.
+These cold-hardier plants can typically hold up throughout the winter, especially with some frost protection for your plants.
 Before a freeze, water your raised garden beds well.
 Wet soil holds heat better than dry soil, so your roots should be better protected.

 Kale